GSA/ITDB-schema/README.md

 ## Asking questions and getting help

 We encourage the CPIC community to comment and ask questions here on GitHub.
 Go to the Issues  and add comments and questions.
 If you wish to contribute to the code base please fork this repository and, after committing your changes to the schema files, create a pull request.
 As issues are updated, community subscribers will receive automated updates from Github.
-You can check the status of your issue by visting the issue page.
+You can check the status of your issue by visiting the issue page.

 ## Contributing to the Repo